 - Rain Garden Curricular Sampler, Earth Partnership for Schools, University of Wisconsin-Madison Arboretum, provide a series of campus assessments and other cross-curricular inquiries, leading to the development of a rain garden.

 - Guidelines for Rain Garden, Prince George’s County, Md., provides easy sizing calculations, etc.

 - Rain Garden Templates from the Low Impact Development Center make designing your garden much easier!

 - The NEMO Rain Garden Website, University of Connecticut and NOAHH, gives short step-by-step how-to videos.
-Their free Rain Garden app for phones also provides a series of how-to videos and plant selections for your state.

 - Rain Garden Design and Construction A Northern Virginia Homeowner’s Guide